gabrielgt/EvergineDocs/manual/evergine_studio/renderdoc.md

 The **Evergine** low level API allow you to name all the different object types available, this include samplers, buffers, pipelines and much more.
 These names can then be displayed on RenderDoc to help to debugging the application.

-To set an object name, in a buffer for example, just set it as parameter in the factory constructor or set the property Name.
+To set an object name, in a buffer for example, just set it as a parameter in the factory constructor or set the property Name.

 ```c#
 this.graphicsContext.Factory.CreateBuffer(ref Description, "Buffer_Name");